The 3 FDA medical device classes: differences and examples explained

-Class II devices are subject to the same General Controls mentioned above, but the FDA defines them as being “devices for which general controls are insufficient to provide reasonable assurance of the safety and effectiveness of the device.”
-For that reason, Class II devices are also subject to Special Controls.
-These regulations depend on the device and may include special labeling requirements, patient registries, and performance standards.
+Class II devices are subject to the same General Controls mentioned above, as well as Special Controls.
+These regulations depend on the device and may include special labeling requirements, patient registries and performance standards.

-Most Class II devices come to market using the Premarket Notification (510k) process.
+Most importantly, most Class II devices come to market using the premarket notification 510(k) process.
 The 510(k) is a complex application to the FDA, which demonstrates that a device is safe and effective by demonstrating that the device is equivalent to another device which is on the market.

-The FDA released an exemption list in early 2018 which exempts over 800 generic Class I and II medical devices from the 510(k) process.
-If you have a generic Class II medical device, you can discover whether it is exempt from a 510(k) filing by searching the FDA Product Classification database.
+The FDA released an exemption list in early 2018 which exempts over 800 device types from the 510(k) process.
+If you have a generic Class II medical device, you can discover whether it is exempt from a 510(k) filing by reading our guide.

-Just 10 percent of the devices regulated by the US FDA fall into Class III.
-This classification is generally extended to permanent implants, smart medical devices, and life support systems.
+Just 10% of the devices regulated by the US FDA fall into Class III.
+This classification is generally extended to permanent implants, smart medical devices and life support systems.